 Over-the-counter chemical peels are available but do not seem to have the same effect as the ones used in a clinic setting.
 There are certain times when it will not be offered, but when it is used the results are generally remarkable.

 There are a number of different benefits to adding cosmetic procedures such as chemical peels to your practice.
 As a business venture, it is a lucrative opportunity that will not only increase your monthly returns but will also increase your patient base.
 Given the effects that chemical peels have on the skin, it is likely that more and more people will come to you for it.
 Of course, there are side effects such as scarring, infections and a change in skin color that can occur, but these are rare.
 The procedures require a short training session to make sure that you as a practicing physician are capable of performing this procedure (it will also cover you legally).

 Incorporating chemical peels into practice

-If you are looking to start this service, take a look around to see what training you may be able to get from organization such as IAPAM.
+If you are looking to start this service, take a look around to see what training you may be able to get from an organization such as IAPAM.
 Once you have obtained the required training, all it takes is including this in your list of services, and informing your current patients about it.
 The services can be advertised on your website as well.
 The equipment required is minimal, so it is unlikely your overheads are going to change.

 Chemical peels are effective treatments for skin defects.
-Given the culture that we currently live in of clean and clear skin, it is now a popular treatment.
+Given the culture that we currently live in clean and clear skin, it is now a popular treatment.
 Incorporating this into your practice can no doubt be a step ahead.